binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 You just created your first demo project with websockets.

 :::tip
-The `ping` request is mostly used to test the connection or to keep it alive.
+The `Ping` request is mostly used to test the connection or to keep it alive.
 :::

 ### Keep Websocket Connection Alive

-By Defualt `Websocket connection` will be closed when no traffic is sent between them for more or less **180 seconds**. one way to keep the connection alive is to send `ping` request with interval of **120 seconds**, this way will keep the connection alive and active.
+By default, the `Websocket connection` will be closed when no traffic is sent after **180 seconds**.
+One way to keep the connection alive is by sending a [Ping](/api-explorer#ping) request with interval of **120 seconds**.
+This way you will keep the connection alive and active.

-Simple example setup would be like so:
+Here is an example of how you can set it up:

 ```js title="index.js"
 const ping_interval = 12000; // it's in milliseconds, which equals to 120 seconds